April 9, 2019

 The Guidelines weave the connecting line of human rights through the discourse, and it is the general direction in which the international debate is heading.
 You can see this with more recent initiatives such as the Toronto Declaration or the work undertaken by the OECD in their Expert Group on AI in society and their AI policy observatory.

-Governments, too, are publishing ever more refined AI strategies, with Canada as a forerunner in 2017.
-All this is leading industry standards to take shape through e.g. the IEEE and the International Organization for Standardization (ISO) (the ISO even has a working group on Trustworthiness).
+Governments, too, are publishing ever more refined AI strategies, with Canada as the forerunner starting in 2017.
+All this is leading industry standards to take shape through groups like the IEEE and the International Organization for Standardization (ISO) (the ISO even has a working group on Trustworthiness).
 Linking back to the root of our Guidelines, the Australian Human Rights Commission is undertaking groundbreaking work, exploring the relationship between human rights and technology in great depth.
 I look forward to their findings released in late 2019, and hope that more governments will follow suit.
 Comprehensive, multi-stakeholder consultations on the impact of AI on human rights and freedoms are necessary for regulators to understand how the Guidelines can be complemented by legally-binding, enforceable protections.

 Now is the time to work hard to implement the requirements set out in the Guidelines.
 The requirements included an indicative assessment list to operationalise them and to create the first instance of a framework towards future industry standards.
 This list will be piloted and revised throughout 2019.